-Unlike a few years ago, these days, the marketing efforts of brand selling children’s products or even certain adult products, are directly targeted at children.
-Hence, it becomes important for parents to become active participants in helping the children develop critical judgement of the advertisements and teach them the value of the non-materialistic comforts in life.
+Unlike a few years ago, the marketing efforts of brands selling children’s products or even certain adult products these days are directly targeted at children.
+Hence, it becomes important for parents to become active participants in helping the children develop critical judgement of the advertisements and teaching them the value of the non-materialistic comforts in life.

 Here are a few things that you can do to reduce the negative effects of advertisements on young children.

 - Cut down on the screen time.
 Limit the amount of time that your children are allowed to watch TV or use the computer.
 It is also advised that you monitor the content that your kids are watching.

 - When your child asks for a specific product, initiate a conversation with them about why they want it.
 This will give you a chance to explain to them how advertising works.